-What sort of cookies does the PPF website use?
+What sort of cookies does this website use?

 We also use the following cookies:

 Strictly necessary cookies – These cookies are essential, as they enable you to move around a website and use its features, such as accessing secure areas.
 These cookies are required for the operation of the website.
-These cookies do not gather information about you that could be used for marketing or remembering where you have been on the internet.
+They don't gather information about you that could be used for marketing or remembering where you've been on the internet.

 This category cannot be disabled.

-Performance Cookies – These cookies collect information about how you use a website, for example which pages you go to most often and if you get any error messages from certain pages.
-This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.
+Performance cookies.
+These cookies collect information about how you use a website, for example which pages you go to most often and if you get any error messages from certain pages.
+This helps us to improve the way our website works, for example, by ensuring you can finding what you're looking for easily.
 These cookies do not gather information that identifies you.
 All information these cookies collect is anonymous and is only used to improve how a website works.

 These cookies are not used to target you with online advertising.
 Without these cookies we cannot learn how our website is performing and make relevant improvements that could better your browsing experience.

-Functionality Cookies – These cookies are used to recognise you when you return to our website and to provide enhanced features and content for you.
-This enables us to personalise our content for you, greet you by name and remember your preferences (for example, your choice of language or region).
-These cookies may be used to ensure that all our services and communications are relevant to you.
+Functionality cookies.
+These cookies are used to recognise you when you return to our website and to provide enhanced features and content for you.
+This enables us to personalise our content for you, greet you by name and remember your preferences, for example, your choice of language or region.
+These cookies may be used to ensure our services and communications are relevant to you.
 The information these cookies collect cannot track your browsing activity on other websites.